lc131/snake/README.md

 Modularize the code further by separating classes and game logic into multiple files for improved maintainability.

 License
 This project is open-source and available under the MIT License.
-See the LICENSE file for details.